sandstorm-org/sandstorm-website/_posts/2023-10-23-sandstorm-tempest-and-the-future.md

 or its entirety and would like additional details about the amount we would need to fund this, please [contact me directly][7].

-Sandstorm is approaching it's tenth birthday, and there's still nothing else like it.
+Sandstorm is approaching its tenth birthday, and there's still nothing else like it.
 Capability-based security and a tireless focus on abstracting away complexity from the user continue to make it the only platform which holds hope of letting *everyone*, not just developers and IT professionals, self-host.
 Thank you for your continuing interest